josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👹_Fork_Behaviour_Containment/👾_harassment_misidentification_systemic_failures_25-09-02.md

 I have already had to issue formal notice to Cabinet and to lawyers that:

 - An individual impersonated as the “responsible party” is **not the person I have formally named**.
-- I endured **months of sexual harassment by proxy**.
+- I endured **months of harassment by proxy**.
 - I appear to have been **framed as harassing the actual individual I have identified**, reversing roles of victim and aggressor.

 - Due to the nature of data, all three of us potentially exist as "twinned" datasets.
 This means there is constant exposure to a misidentified party, as well as to a party I have credibly claimed to have perpetrated sexual violence where I was a victim.
 This is *unpleasant*, to say the least.
-The particular cruelty of tying in a misattributed party means I am now hypervigilant around the majority of men; in the style of IPV coercive control, I now have exposure to intimidating content interspersed with another party's normal content.
+The particular cruelty of tying in a misattributed party means I am now hypervigilant around the majority of people; in the style of coercive control, I now have exposure to intimidating content interspersed with another party's normal content.
 This widens the pool of associated themes with the abusive content.
-- I have tried so many times to explain or simplify this for police: “why would he complain about you and then harass you?”
+- I have tried so many times to explain or simplify this for police: “why would someone complain about you and then harass you?”
 This ignores the principles of DASH and MARAC.
 - Additionally, local services could not use systems control to isolate conflicts of interest or to think around a solution to a keysafe for carers; I had to reject essential care and not return to work due to this.

 ## Arrest & Record Issues
 - My arrest was not conducted under **PACE (Police and Criminal Evidence Act 1984)** safeguards.
-- Searches included under underwear lines, taking biometric data, and property was entered believing I was giving a sexual violence report.
+- Searches included under clothing, taking biometric data, and property was entered believing I was giving a sexual violence report.
 Phone (containing evidence of my claims) was taken.
 - The matter was **NFA’d (No Further Action)**, yet my **PNC record contains inconsistencies**.
-- The harassment start date recorded aligns with the **month of my CSA/rape trial involving my father**.
+- The harassment start date recorded aligns with the **month of my CSA/rape trial involving a family member**.
 - To date, no one can confirm whether my records were unlawfully accessed.
 This concern first arose amidst a **Google bombing incident** following whistleblowing related to the individual in question.

 ## Escalation of Harassment